About

 Collaborations: Creative and Curatorial Projects

-Contigo, Diana Solís, exhibition co-curated by Nicole Marroquin and Deanna Ledezma, Co-Prosperity, Chicago, August 5–September 23, 2023.
+Contigo, Diana Solís, group exhibition co-curated by Nicole Marroquin and Deanna Ledezma, Co-Prosperity, Chicago, August 5–September 23, 2023.

 Ballad of the Uprooted, installation by Deanna Ledezma, Josh Rios, and Anthony Romero for Re:Working Labor, exhibition curated by Ellen Rothenberg and Daniel Eisenberg, The School of the Art Institute of Chicago Sullivan Galleries, 2019.